-It’s flu season, which means many of us are heading to our doctor or local clinic for a flu shot (And if you haven’t, there’s still time!).
-This year, flu shots are more important than ever before, thanks to the novel coronavirus known as COVID-19.
+It’s flu season, which means many of us are heading to our doctor, local urgent care or neighborhood pharmacy for a flu shot (And if you haven’t, there’s still time!).

 But are you one of the few who walks away from your shot feeling like you’ve been punched in the arm?
 Not everyone gets a sore arm, but it is common, and the reason actually may surprise you.

 “Some individuals may develop swelling, a mild, low-grade fever and some moderate pain localized to where they received the flu vaccine,” said Devin Minior, MD, chief medical officer for Banner Urgent Care.
 “This is a natural response, and it means that your body's immune system is working to build up a defense against the flu virus.”

 While soreness can be unpleasant, it’s nothing compared to the whole-body pain caused by the flu.

 Here are four tips to relieve flu shot pain: